View All Upcoming Conferences

 The Clinical Nurse Leaders (CNL) Summit brings together educators, practitioners, and leaders in the practice arena to discuss the latest trends in higher education and practice impacting CNLs.
 Unique among conferences within AACN because of the collaboration between educators and practitioners, you will have the opportunity to hear educational strategies, regulatory mechanisms, and the impact of CNL practice on patient outcomes.
 Tied to the CNL Research Symposium, this conference is a one of a kind in the nation.
-It is offered at the same time as the Master’s Education Conference.
+It is offered in conjunction with the Master’s Education Conference.

 AACN-Wharton Executive Development Program

 This highly respected leadership development program offers chief academic nursing officers the opportunity to enhance a skill set allowing them to progress to higher levels of leadership, or build leadership capacity to move forward strategically.
 AACN partnered with the Wharton School within the University of Pennsylvania, to offer this one of a kind program that experientially teaches how to manage and lead change at the enterprise level.
 The program is dynamic, responsive to current issues in higher education, and will have a lasting impact on attendees.
 Learn more.

 This sought-after leadership program for upper level faculty who have experience in academic administration roles and chief academic officers new to the role, includes a week-long intensive seminar that allows for a select group of fellows to become immersed in a unique leadership experience.
 With a focus on an assessment and evaluation of leadership skills, opportunities for strategic networking and case study development, consultation to achieve long-term goals, and identification of key partnerships, fellows are well prepared to test new strategies at home.
 Fellows are chosen in a highly selective process.
 Consider joining the next cohort of LANP fellows.
 Applicants must be nurse educators employed at AACN member institutions, meet the eligibility criteria, and provide evidence of institutional support for this program.
 Learn more.